akmarzhan1/capstone-akma/README.md

-# Welcome to the Content Suggestion tool
+# Welcome to Timero

 Welcome to my Capstone!
+It is a time management app that allows users to keep track of the tasks, set adjustable timers, play games in the breaks and see daily and monthly progress.
+The project mainly uses Flask, the database operations are implemented through the use of SQLAlchemy on PostgreSQL with the use of REST API for accessing the database across JavaScript and Flask, the front-end uses multiple CSS and HTML frameworks like Bootstrap, Tailwind, Jinja2 for better experience, while the visualizations are made using Chart.js.
+There are multiple other technologies used (e.g., WTForms).

 You have two options to access this project: through Heroku and by manually downloading and running locally.

 ## Heroku Deployment